appnexus/sicksync/README.md

 ## Command Line Options

-`sicksync`

-This command will ensure your remote path is up to date and start the syncing process.
-I you haven't already setup `sicksync`, it'll walk you through the setup wizard.

 `sicksync -h, --help`

 Outputs the help information as well as the version number.

+`sicksync start`

+Runs the continuous syncing process, taking care of both the remote and local machines (process management wise).
+This will toggle back and forth between web-sockets or rsync depending on the size of changes, and is nearly immediate.

-`sicksync -s, --setup`
+`sicksync setup`

-Runs the setup wizard, which will create a `.sicksync-config.json` in your home directory.
-Once complete, it `scp`'s that file to your remote machine.
+Runs the setup wizard, which will create a `.sicksync/config.json` in your home directory.

-This file is a simple JSON config object, so feel free to change it whenever (though you'll have to copy it to your remote machine manually).
+This file is a simple JSON config object, so feel free to change it whenever.

-`sicksync -d, --debug {boolean}`

-Turns debug messages on/off when sicksync is running.
-Valid options are `true`, `false`, `yes`, `no`, `y` and `n`.
-Once complete, it will attempt to copy the config file to the remote machine.

-`sicksync -e, --encrypt {boolean}`

-Turns on or off encryption when sicksync sends file changes.
-Large changes will use `rsync`, which is already secure.
-Once complete, it will attempt to copy the config file to the remote machine.

-`sicksync -c, --config`

-Opens the config file in your editor of choice.

-`sicksync -o, --Once`
+`sicksync once`

-Runs a one-time sync, which is a `rsync` under-the-hood.
-This happens automatically everytime you run `sicksync`, and if you have the `retryOnDisconnect` flag, will run on disconnect.
+Runs a one-time sync, which is simply `rsync` under-the-hood.
+This happens automatically everytime you run `sicksync start`, and if you have the `retryOnDisconnect` flag will run on reconnect.

+`sicksync remote`

+Starts the remote process for continous syncing.
+This likely does not need to be called directly since `sicksync start` takes care of that for you.

 ## Configuration Options